The-OpenROAD-Project/OpenLane/docs/source/installation.rst

    * venv
 * GNU Make

-After installing all of the above, you need to make Docker available without sudo command.
+After installing all of the above, you need to make Docker available without sudo command in Step 2 and follow rest of the steps.

 Step 1b) Installation of packages in Ubuntu 20.04 and above
 ****************************************************************************************************************************************************************************************************************************